microsoft/fast/.github/pull_request_template.md

 <!--- Review the list and put an x in the boxes that apply. -->

-- [ ] I have followed the title guidelines for my PR
 - [ ] I have included a change request file using `$ yarn change`
 - [ ] I have added tests for my changes.
 - [ ] I have tested my changes.